wtsi-npg/valet/README.md

 #### Compressing files

-Some versions of MinKNOW to do not compress fastq files and no version compresses the large sequencing_summary.txt files. `valet` compresses some files with gzip.
+Some versions of MinKNOW do not compress fastq files and no version compresses the large sequencing_summary.txt files. `valet` compresses some files with gzip.